mcsimenc/DerLab/SecretsOfTheDerLab.md

 #### 2. Always make a help for scripts that display when it is called with 0 arguments

-In Python this is how I do it.
-Super simple and saves you the frustration of having forgotten what a script you wrote is for,
+This is how I do it in Python.
+Super simple, and can saves you a LOT of frustration when you inevitably forget what you wrote a script for.
+Another line could be added for optional flags if you have any.
 ```
 args = sys.argv
 if len(args) < 2 or '-h' in args:
 print('''
  usage:
 	quant-snp-matrix.py <Psalmon> <STsalmon> <STmap> <Tsalmon> <Tmap>

+ description:
+ 	merges expression and vcf data into single table
 ''', file=sys.stderr)
     sys.exit()
 ```